themakingcollective/hydra/README.md

 ## Motivation

 - We'd like to expand into different subject areas, not just flags.
-Therefore, this app will be entirely data-driven.
+Therefore, this app will be entirely data-driven from a content management system.

 - We'd like to increase our audience to Android and web users.
 Therefore, this app will be written using a hexagonal architecture that can be adapted to different platforms.

+- We'd like to make small changes, without needing to release new versions.
+Therefore, this app will decouple application code from the data that drives it.

 - We'd like to introduce a mature testing approach to promote change.
 Therefore, this app will be test-driven from business requirements.